elizablueanderson/Assay_Data_Project/README.md

 ## Four decisions that shape the output

-Most of the value in this repository is in choices that a default analysis gets wrong.

 1. **Working range is defined by recovery, not by R².** A curve can post R² = 0.999 and still recover its bottom standard at 60% of nominal, because R² is dominated